NFL Free-Agency Forecast: ‘It’s a Really Bad Group Overall’

 • A lot of the edge rushers come with injury caveats.
 Los Angeles Chargers castoff Joey Bosa has connections in places such as San Francisco (Nick Bosa/Gus Bradley), Washington (Anthony Lynn), New Orleans (Brandon Staley) and New England (Mike Vrabel), and there’s a thought that he could get close to $15 million on a one-year deal.
 The Chargers would like to retain his bookend Khalil Mack, but the cost will probably be similar to Bosa’s, and the Chicago Bears might look to bring him back.
 Super Bowl hero Josh Sweat is a fascinating case in that the knee condition that caused him to drop in the 2018 draft hasn’t cost him as many games as most expected but is still a concern (Arizona’s level of interest in him will be interesting).

-• My sense is some teams will prefer Steelers OT Dan Moore Jr. to Minnesota’s Cam Robinson.
-He’s younger, and cleaner from a character standpoint.
+• With Stanley off the market, my sense is some tackle-hungry teams will prefer Steelers OT Dan Moore Jr. to Minnesota’s Cam Robinson.
+He’s younger, and cleaner from a football-character standpoint.
 He also was criticized a bunch toward the end of the year—but Pittsburgh people will tell you that the handful of sacks he gave up were actually on Russell Wilson, not Moore himself.
-Either way, I think both of these guys get healthy deals around $15 million per year on the post-Stanley tackle market.
+Either way, I think both of these guys get healthy deals, maybe close to $15 million per year on the post-Stanley tackle market.

 • Indy’s Will Fries could be another guard that surprises, with Smith tagged, and contending teams such as the Vikings and Houston Texans potentially looking to upgrade on the interior.
 And while we’re there, teams really like the Atlanta Falcons’ Drew Dalman atop the center market.
 He could, perhaps, be the last piece of Ryan Poles’s offensive line makeover in Chicago.

 • Las Vegas Raiders S Tre’Von Moerhig is a guy who found his stride at the end of his rookie contract.
-Vegas DC Patrick Graham moved him closer to the line of scrimmage, and the former second-round pick got more effective.
+Vegas DC Patrick Graham moved him closer to the line of scrimmage, and the former second-round pick thrived in an adjusted role.
 The move also created a vision for the team who gives him a deal that’ll probably land just below the Holland–Bynum level.

 Best of the rest